By Bailey Laskowski

 Events to kick off the New Year

-Following the Folly Beach Polar Plunge, enjoy all-you-can eat oysters, barbecue, hoppin’ johns and collard greens on the oceanfront deck along with live music and drink specials.
+Following the Folly Beach Polar Plunge, enjoy all-you-can eat oysters and other Southern favorites on the oceanfront deck along with live music and drink specials.

 Bring your friends and family on a holiday adventure to celebrate local food, flavor and fun as a guide takes your group to several pubs and taverns, sharing the stories and legends of Charleston’s unique culture and history along the way.
 Sip on favorite beverages and enjoy complimentary appetizers and holiday treats, while taking in the backdrop of the beautifully decorated city.

 Head out to Awendaw Green for a weekly barn jam, featuring a variety of local and visiting musicians.
 The event is BYOB, and food will be available for purchase from Wood Fired Pizza and the Roost Bar N’ Grille.
 Pets on a leash are welcome, along with guests of all ages.
 If you arrive early you may even get a chance to play some disc golf at Sewee Outpost.